-Putting aside for the moment all question of the strong and stupid prejudices against inoculation which still operated on multitudes of people; putting aside, also, the immoveable apathy and indifference of still larger numbers whom nothing will ever incite to precautions which look three days forward; putting aside, further, the reasonable fears entertained of an expedient under which two, or three, or four, or five, or ten in every thousand subjects were sure to die; and starting with an imaginary population neither prejudiced, nor apathetic, nor timorous, the inoculators themselves demurred against universal inoculation.
-There were conditions of age and conditions of health, under which, even by them, it was thought unsafe to operate.
-Thus, even assuming an unanimous willingness of the world to adopt inoculation, there must inevitably remain against it this twofold objection:-(1) that it would directly destroy a certain, though small, proportion of those submitted to its performance; and (2) that to the very considerable number of persons, temporarily or permanently ineligible for the operation, it would occasion a greatly increased danger of contracting the natural disease.
+Putting aside for the moment all question of the strong and stupid prejudices against inoculation which still operated on multitudes of people; putting aside, also, the immoveable apathy and indifference of still larger numbers whom nothing will ever incite to precautions which look three days forward; putting aside, further, the reasonable fears entertained of an expedient under which two, or three, or four, or five, or ten in every thousand subjects were sure to die; and starting with an imaginary population neither prejudiced, nor apathetic, nor timorous, the inoculators themselves demurred against universal inoculation.\ There were conditions of age and conditions of health, under which, even by them, it was thought unsafe to operate.
+Thus, even assuming an unanimous willingness of the world to adopt inoculation, there must inevitably remain against it this twofold objection :---(1) that it would directly destroy a certain, though small, proportion of those submitted to its performance; and (2) that to the very considerable number of persons, temporarily or permanently ineligible for the operation, it would occasion a greatly increased danger of contracting the natural disease.

 State of the case sixty years ago.
-And in practice (as may be inferred from Dr. Heberden's remarks) this objection was more fatal than in theory.
+And in practice (as may be inferred from Dr. Heberden's remarks) this objection was

+\ See Dimedale's Present Method of Inoculating for the Small-pox, 1779, pp. 9, 12, 13, 21; also De la Condamine, op. cit. pp. 17, 18, 45; also Mead, who implies the same sort of thing when he argues (op. cit. p.
+344) that "the venom is communicated to a young, healthy, and, for the age, strong body." more fatal than in theory.
 Inoculation, despite its advantages to individual life, was becoming a serious evil to society.
-An admirable, and till then unrivalled invention; it could only be worked at an intolerable cost of life.
+An admirable, and till then unrivalled invention; it could only be worked at an intolerable cost of life.\

-^{} See Dimedale's Present Method of Inoculating for the Small-pox, 1779, pp. 9, 12, 13, 21; also De la Condamine, op. cit. pp. 17, 18, 45; also Mead, who implies the same sort of thing when he argues (op. cit. p.
-344) that "the venom is communicated to a young, healthy, and, for the age, strong body."

-The historian of small-pox, looking back from this point of view on the labours which Mr. Moore's during twelve centuries had been made to mitigate its ravages, comes to a mournful conclusion of the success of medision on their value :- "The confession that must be made is mortifying to a professional man, cine against " for, according to such records as we possess, it appears that in spite of all medical exertion, to the end of the "the mortality of small-pox had progressively augmented.
-It has been made evident by " calculations from the Bills of Mortality of the City of London, renowned for medical science, "that at the beginning of the eighteenth century about one fourteenth of the inhabitants died " of the small-pox, and during the last thirty years of that century, when the practice in " small-pox was highly improved, the mortality by this disease had augmented to one tenth. ". . .
-But this immense and increasing consumption of human lives was not the sole " evil produced by this distemper; for a considerable portion of the survivors were pitted and "disfigured; some lost one of their eyes, a few became totally blind, and others had their "constitution impaired, and predisposed to a variety of complaints, which were productive of "future distress, and sometimes of death.
-These additional calamities cannot be reduced to " calculation; but as the mortality from small-pox was continually on the increase, these " concomitant evils must have been so likewise." +
+The historian of small-pox, looking back from this point of view on the labours which Mr. Moore's during twelve centuries had been made to mitigate its ravages, comes to a mournful conclu- estimate of the success of medi-" for, according to such records as we possess, it appears that in spite of all medical exertion, to the end of the "the mortality of small-pox had progressively augmented.
+It has been made evident by " calculations from the Bills of Mortality of the City of London, renowned for medical science, " that at the beginning of the eighteenth century about one fourteenth of the inhabitants died " of the small-pox, and during the last thirty years of that century, when the practice in " small-pox was highly improved, the mortality by this disease had augmented to one tenth. "...
+But this immense and increasing consumption of human lives was not the sole " evil produced by this distemper; for a considerable portion of the survivors were pitted and " disfigured; some lost one of their eyes, a few became totally blind, and others had their " constitution impaired, and predisposed to a variety of complaints, which were productive of "future distress, and sometimes of death.
+These additional calamities cannot be reduced to " calculation ; but as the mortality from small-pox was continually on the increase, these " concomitant evils must have been so likewise." +

 Against the substantial justice of this painful criticism, so far as I am aware, no objection can be raised.
 Medicine baffled and helpless!
-For after times-for millions of our racethe continued raging of that pitiless plague!
+For after times-for millions of our racethe continued raging of that pitiless plague !
 A drearier picture could scarcely have saddened mankind.